eokezie/eokezie/README.md

 - 🌱 I’m currently working as a React developer.

-- ⚡ Fun fact: I love travelling!
+- ⚡ Fun fact: I love travelling 🚀, playing basketball 🏀, and writing readable and reuseable codes 👨‍💻!

 - 📫 How to reach me **okezieemeka949@gmail.com** as well on my contact page [contact me](https://staunchcfo.dev/).